For years, the local Spook has been keeping the County safe from ghosts and boggarts, but more especially from witches.

 This spooky collection of gruesome, brutal tales about witches, spooks, and boggarts is a great way to spend an afternoon, losing yourself in the world of the weird - First News

 This to me was a refresher of all things good in the Joseph Delaney world . . .
 This is a great book to read, it will entice you to read all of the books in the series from start to finish - Mr Ripleys Enchanted Books

 Joseph Delaney is a retired English teacher living in Lancashire.
-He has three children and seven grandchildren and is a wonderful public speaker available for conference, library and bookshop events.
+He has three children and nine grandchildren and is a wonderful public speaker available for conference, library and bookshop events.
 His home is in the middle of Boggart territory and his village has a boggart called the Hall Knocker, which was laid to rest under the step of a house near the church.

 Most of the places in the Spook's books are based on real places in Lancashire.
 And the inspiration behind the stories often comes from local ghost stories and legends.